ahmedk92/QA/README.md

 # QA
-Ask free questions by opening an issue
+Ask questions by opening an issue